brickcap/tasks/contracts-101/book.md

 *In this guide we will:-*

 - Define what a contract is.
-- Understand the relationship between the law and a contract.
+- Understand the relationship between the law affects the contract.
 - Understand the implication of having a contract.
 - Understand how the contracts are to be performed.
 - Understand what happens in case of a breach of contract.